Hubbry Logo

 It initially specialised in industrial electric motors and transformers, locomotives and traction equipment, diesel motors and steam turbines.
 Its products were later expanded to include consumer electronics, nuclear reactors, guided missiles, military aircraft and mainframe computers.

-Aiming to turn their employees and other assets to peaceful productive purposes, the owners of a series of businesses decided to merge them forming The English Electric Company Limited in December 1918.
+In December 1918, aiming to turn their employees and other assets to peaceful productive purposes, the owners of a series of businesses merged to form The English Electric Company Limited.

 English Electric was formed to acquire ownership of: